 Course Map (course subject to change)

 Aid stations will be located approximately every two miles.
-Sport drinks, fruit and gel will be available at strategic course locations.
+Sport drinks and gel will be available at strategic course locations.

 Approximate Aid Station Locations and product: